--I use the Shaved Parmesan from Harmons Grocery, found in the prepared foods section.
-If you don’t live near Harmons, buy a block of Parmesan, and use a knife to shave off large bits of cheese.
+-I use the Shaved Parmesan which can be purchased at most grocery stores and Costco.
+If you have a block of Parmesan, use a knife to shave off large bits of cheese.
 Place the cheese on a cutting board that is stable and shave the cheese onto the cutting board.

 Yum!
 Can't wait to try these!!
 Thank you for all your amazing recipes!! xoxo

 Do you think the recipe would still be good if I added sharp cheddar cheese instead of grated Parmesan?

 Yes, Sharp cheddar would be great.
 I recommend it over mild or medium cheddar.
 Try it and let me know what you think.

 Delicious.
 Do you think this could be made ahead and heated up in the oven when ready to serve?
 Thanks!

 Hi Lisa, yes you can make this ahead, refrigerate and then bake later.
 Thanks for asking and for reading ABK!

 Amazing.
 I’m just like you and normally don’t care for these, but this recipe is wonderful.
 I added minced garlic as well.